eclipse-hono/hono/site/content/component/hono-server.md

 The *hono.downstream.hostnameVerificationRequired* parameter is necessary to prevent Hono from validating the Dispatch Router's host name by means of comparing it to the *common name* of the Dispatch Routers's certificate's subject.

 You may want to make logging of the Hono server a little more verbose by enabling the *dev* Spring profile.
-To do so, append *-Dspring.profiles.active=dev* to the command line.
+To do so, append *-Drun.profiles=dev* to the command line.
 {{% /note %}}